 Other research work

-I have also worked with colleagues and undergraduates on projects covering a diverse range of topics including mass extinctions, darts, the (mis)use of analogies in teaching, the broader use of English in teaching physics, paradoxes in relativity, parts of semiclassical physics, and cricket ball swing.
+I have also worked with colleagues and undergraduates on projects covering a diverse range of topics including mass extinctions, darts, the (mis)use of analogies in teaching, the broader use of English in teaching physics, paradoxes in relativity, parts of semiclassical physics, cricket ball swing, and the use of virtual reality in physics teaching.
 I’m always happy to talk and collaborate with people on any of these things and many more besides so do get in touch.

 Current other major roles in the College